nicsuzor/wikijuris/cyberlaw/privacy.markdown

 There is no express provision for the right to privacy in the Constitution of India.
 Over the past 60 years, there was a divergence of opinion as to whether the right to privacy is a fundamental right in India, resulting in inconsistent judgments being laid down.

-In 2017, it was unanimously held in //Justice KS Puttaswamy (Retd) v Union of India & Ors// that the right to privacy is protected as a fundamental constitutional right under the right to life or personal liberty in Art 21 of the Constitution of India.
+In 2017, it was unanimously held in _Justice KS Puttaswamy (Retd) v Union of India & Ors_ that the right to privacy is protected as a fundamental constitutional right under the right to life or personal liberty in Art 21 of the Constitution of India.
 This case serves as a landmark judgment and it explicitly overrules previous judgments where it was held that there is no fundamental right to privacy.

 The right to privacy under the Indian Constitution is not an absolute right.
 An invasion of personal liberty must pass through the 3 fold test of legality, necessity, and proportionality.